agbase-io/AG-town/README.md

 If it responds OK, the Ollama API is accessible.

-### 9. Clone the AI Town Repository
+### 9. Clone the AGBase Repository

-Clone the AI Town repository from GitHub:
+Clone the AGBase repository from GitHub:

     git clone https://github.com/a16z-infra/ai-town.git
     cd ai-town